codyalvarez/codyalvarez.github.io/_posts/2020-11-13-the_collective_-_and_how_to_start_sinatra_project.markdown

 Alrighty, awesome so we went ahead and created our project in the right directory, Now for phase 2.

-If your planning on building your project from scratch, good for you, you can skip these couple of steps BUT i highly suggest you use the ```corneal gem```.
+If your planning on building your project from scratch, good for you, you can skip these couple of steps BUT I highly suggest you use the ```corneal gem```.
 Saves you a lot of time.
 So that is what i will be walking your through.